Published August 6, 2020

 It was complemented by the refreshed logo that cemented their purpose to connect everybody to live a better today and build a better tomorrow.

-Hindsight is 2020.
-Am I right?
-The year 2020 sure did teach us all a few lessons about being future-proof and crisis-ready.
-While no one could have really predicted the COVID-19 world we find ourselves in today, it’s certainly refreshing to see brands that managed to adapt quickly thanks to a strong, future-centered marketing approach.
+2020 sure did teach us all a few lessons about being future-proof and crisis-ready.
+While no one could have predicted the COVID-19 outbreak, it was certainly refreshing to see that some brands managed to adapt quickly thanks to a robust, future-centered marketing approach.

-Vodacom’s 2020 vision was one that they’d advertised years in advance and revised time and again to manage the risks of our rapidly changing marketplace.
-Here are some of its key elements that left the brand well-positioned to deal with a challenging 2020:
+The South African brand’s vision for 2020 was one that it had advertised years in advance and revised time and again to manage the risks of a rapidly changing marketplace.
+Here are key elements that kept the brand well-positioned to face a challenging couple of years:

-Segmented propositions - Vodacoms’s 2020 vision was focused on developing a personalized customer experience using big data analytics and machine learning.
+Segmented propositions - Vodacoms’s vision was focused on developing a personalized customer experience using big data analytics and machine learning.
 Across the various customer segments, Vodacom was keen to identify new opportunities to monetize data and grow data usage by delivering relevant digital content services.
-And, boy, did we all need digital content services in our 2020 quarantine!
+And, boy, did we all need digital content services throughout covid lockdowns!
 Right on.

 Best customer experience - Vodacom’s marketing strategy keeps the customer at its very center.
-Their 2020 vision specifically aimed to provide customers with a seamless and frictionless one-channel experience with digital being the dominant support channel via the MyVodacom app.
-Contactless coronavirus experiences ring a bell for anyone?
+Its vision specifically aimed to provide customers with a seamless and frictionless one-channel experience with digital being the dominant support channel via the MyVodacom app.
+Do contactless coronavirus experiences ring a bell?
 Right on.

-Digital organization and culture - Vodacom’s 2020 vision was all about transforming Vodacom into a truly digital organization.
-From investing in big data analytics and machine learning to simplifying existing systems and processes and achieving their brand purpose of creating connections digitally through the Vodacom e-school and health related mobile applications.
-Can I hear you say it one more time?
+Digital organization and culture - The vision was all about transforming the business into a truly digital organization.
+From investing in big data analytics and machine learning to simplifying existing systems and processes and achieving its brand purpose of creating connections digitally through the Vodacom e-school and health-related mobile applications.
+Let me say it one more time!
 Right.
 On.

-Vodacom's advertising campaigns were not just developed overnight.
-They were data-driven and a result of extensive research and testing.
-Sources report that nearly 30,000 people across 17 countries (with South Africa being the key one) were surveyed extensively by YouGov to inform the marketing and advertising campaigns.
-Let’s take a look at some of these campaigns.
+Vodacom's advertising campaigns are not developed overnight.
+They are data-driven and the result of extensive research and testing.
+Nearly 32,000 people across 17 countries (with South Africa being the key region) were surveyed extensively by YouGov to inform Vodacom’s marketing strategy and advertising campaigns.
+Below are some of the most successful ones.